arslanm/linuxscripts-build-firefox/README.md

 Clone this repository or download and extract the .ZIP file from GitHub.

 Run **./build-firefox.sh**
-Select the release channel that you want to build a package for (stable or beta).
+Select the architecture and release channel that you want to build a package for (stable or beta).

 Execute the script with the **--install** flag (e.g. **./build-firefox --install**) to install the package after it has been built.